-The St. Anthony Park neighborhood was originally planned as a suburb for wealthy residents, and the gentle hills and curving streets have many historic houses, almost all larger single-family homes.
-The Hampden Park co-op serves local residents, as does a small commercial area with shopping and restaurants on Como Avenue.
+The St. Anthony Park neighborhood was originally planned as a suburb for wealthy residents.
+The gentle hills and curving streets have many historic houses, almost all larger single-family homes.
+The Hampden Park co-op serves residents, as does a small commercial area with shopping and restaurants on Como Avenue.

 Summit Hill (Crocus Hill/Grand Avenue)

 Summit Hill is the official name for this neighborhood, but it's often referred to as Crocus Hill by local merchants.
 Summit Hill is the neighborhood on the south side of Summit Avenue, bordered by I-35E and Ayd Mill Road.

 Summit Avenue is lined with Victorian mansions, and it has always been the place to live for St. Paul's wealthy residents.
 Grand Avenue is the neighborhood's main attraction, a street lined with independent businesses, restaurants, and stores.

 Summit Hill was developed in the early 20th century and has many small attractive condos, together with larger single-family homes.
 There are also some enormous family homes on Summit Avenue.
 Many of the larger houses have been divided into duplexes or fourplexes, which is the most likely option for a two or three-bedroom home in the area.